Arthur, Nebraska: Climate

 Arthur has a borderline humid continental climate (Köppen Dfa/Dwa) just wet enough to avoid being classed as a cool semi-arid climate (BSk).
 Like most of the High Plains, winters vary from frigid due to incursions of Arctic air, to an average of six afternoons between December and February of 60 F or higher during the afternoon due to chinook winds off the Rocky Mountains.
 In contrast, 18.2 mornings below 0 F can be expected each winter, alongside 176.5 mornings below freezing and 38.6 afternoons that do not top freezing.
 Snowfall is moderate in winter due to dryness: the median between 1971 and 2000 being 24.0 in and no day having median snow cover over 3 in.

 Spring warms up steadily but erratically: although the first afternoon over 70 F can be expected on March 13, the last morning below freezing is not expected until May 14, and the first fall morning below freezing can be expected on September 26, giving a frost-free season of only 134 days.
 Most precipitation falls as rain from late spring and summer thunderstorms: the wettest month on record is June 2014 with 8.89 in and the wettest calendar year 2009 with 28.56 in, whilst the driest year on record has been 1931 with 9.02 in.
 The wettest day on record has been September 4, 1937, with 3.58 in.
-During dry spells with the upper subtropical ridge is pushed northwards, heatwaves and droughts can occur: 113 F was recorded during the infamous 1936 heat wave, when Arthur averaged 98.6 F as monthly maximum; in contrast, the wet month of July 1958 had an average maximum of only 79.8 F.
+During dry spells when the upper subtropical ridge is pushed northwards, heatwaves and droughts can occur: 113 F was recorded during the infamous 1936 heat wave, when Arthur averaged 98.6 F as monthly maximum; in contrast, the wet month of July 1958 had an average maximum of only 79.8 F.